 One thing is clear, recent generations are more sensitive than their predecessors.
 Many sources point to the amount of hurt recent generations carry with them.
 Books like “When Life Hurts” and articles like “No Feelings: Why This Generation Has So Much Trouble Being Vulnerable” highlight the increased hurt young people carry today.
 There is no clearer evidence other than the increase in alcohol, drug and prescription drug use seen among 12 to 25-year olds in recent years.

 Today our kids are more impacted by their families, friends and the plight of others than previous generations.
-Given my qualitative research and coaching with thousands of kids aged 10 to 23, I see three things leading to the increased sensitivity and hurt resulting in kids struggles today.
+Given my qualitative research and work with thousands of kids aged 10 to 23, I see three things leading to the increased sensitivity and hurt resulting in kids struggles today.

 - Increased fear of negative outcomes.